roidrage/paperplanes/_posts/2009-3-2-keep_it_simple.markdown

 Don't believe me?
 Have a look at [this recent post](http://www.mysqlperformanceblog.com/2009/03/01/kiss-kiss-kiss/) on the [MySQL Performance Blog](http://www.mysqlperformanceblog.com/).

 Sharding might eventually make sense when splitting up your application is the only way out.
-Then you can go ahead an separate your databases e.g. by model.
+When you have [five billion visits per months](http://www.jurriaanpersyn.com/archives/2009/02/12/database-sharding-at-netlog-with-mysql-and-php/), then you can go ahead and shard your databases.
 But right from the start?
-Meh, throw RAM at it, saves a lot of trouble.
+Meh, throw RAM at it as long as you can, saves a lot of trouble.

 ### Full Text Search